Motion or movement can be described by the following anatomical terms :

-Flexion is usually taken to mean the bending of a joint, such as bending the elbow or knee.
-Strictly, it refers to the apposition of two ventral surfaces, which is generally taken to mean the same thing.
+Flexion means to the bending of the elbow or knee or any other joint.
+Also it mandatorily refers to the placement of two ventral surfaces, that are usually the same thing.

 Extension is the straightening of a joint or the movement of two ventral surfaces such that they come to lie further apart.